kammous/k8s-training-doc/content/Pods/02-create-pod/_index.md

 # Pod - Declarative Way

-After completing this session , you will be able to create Pod declaratively and will be able to login to check services running on other pods
+After completing this session , you will be able to create Pod declaratively and will be able to login to check services running on other pods.

 So lets get started.

 #### Lets Check the running Pods
 ```shell